aekhatean/store-front-api/README.md

-# Image Processing API
+# Store-front API

-An api for store-front, where you can perform CRUD operaions on users, products, and orders.
+An api for store-front (ecommerce), where you can perform CRUD operaions on users, products, and orders.

 ## Description